urbanjost/M_intrinsics/docs/intrinsics.md

 union of data types because you must know the largest data object, which can vary by compiler or compile options.
-In many cases, an _EQUIVALENCE_ would be far more effective, but Fortran Standards committees seem oblivious to the benefits of _EQUIVALENCE_s when used sparingly.
+In many cases, an _EQUIVALENCE_ would be far more effective, but Fortran Standards committees seem oblivious to the benefits of _EQUIVALENCE_ when used sparingly.

 ### **Standard**